 Learn more about Little Black Dress Day.
 By doing so, you can better inform others about the importance of looking after your cardiovascular health.

-Donate to the American Heart Association
+Donate to the Black Heart Association

-Host a dinner party with your friends or coworkers and donate all proceeds from the event to the American Heart Association.
+Host a dinner party with your friends or coworkers and donate all proceeds from the event to the Black Heart Association.
 You can even host an online auction so people can bid on their favorite items from the evening.
 Don't forget to wear your little black dress!

 Share personalized health stories and inform others about this severe public health issue.
 We can make a difference in preventing cardiovascular disease in our families and communities.